emberjs/rfcs/text/0630-new-browser-support-policy.md

 ## Unresolved questions

-> Should a version of non Chromium MS Edge be supported, and if so for how long?
+- Should a version of non Chromium MS Edge be supported, and if so for how long?
+- How often should this policy be reviewed?